 All students pay a \$20 per semester transportation fee which provides unlimited service on a regular basis during the fall and spring semesters.
 HCC students are eligible to receive a PVTA bus pass valid for the entire semester on any bus route in the PVTA system.
 These passes must be used with a valid HCC student ID card.
-Students who use the bus must have their ID cards validated every semester in Student Account Services in FR 201.
 PVTA passes will be provided to each student free of charge as part of the Transportation Fee (there is a \$7 replacement fee should the card be lost or stolen).
 PVTA bus passes can be picked up at the Student Account Services Office, Frost 201.
 Bus schedules can be found at www.pvta.com and a limited supply is available at the switchboard.